-- kmeans super classic, super fast but we need to decide n_cluster - gmm gaussian mixture model another classic, we need to decide n_cluster - agglomerative for trying, we need to decide n_cluster - dbscan density based algorithm n_cluster should be automatic.
+- kmeans super classic, super fast but we need to decide n_cluster - gmm gaussian mixture model another classic, we need to decide n cluster - agglomerative for trying, we need to decide n cluster - dbscan density based algorithm n_cluster should be automatic.
 But eps parameters play a role in the results.

-• sawchaincut this is a home made, full automatic, not so good, not so bad, dirty, secret algorithm.
+- hdbscan identique with withous eps - isosplit: develop by Jeremy Maglang for moutainsort - sawchaincut this is a home made, full automatic, not so good, not so bad, dirty, secret algorithm.
 It is density based.
 If you don't known which one to choose and you are in a hurry, take this one.
-Most beautiful and well isolated clusters should be captured by this one.
+Most beautiful and well isolated clusters should be captured by this one. - pruningshears this is also a home made stuff.
+Internal it use hdbscan but localy.